PHJArea217/nginx-clock/README.md

 The clock displays time in local time, Coordinated Universal Time \(UTC) and all half-hour time zone offsets from -12 to +14.
-Support for ~~other time zones and~~ daylight saving time is planned.
+~~Support for other time zones and daylight saving time is planned.~~
+UPDATE: Daylight saving time is now supported.

 A live version of this web clock is available at https://webclock.peterjin.org.
 See [this document](online-demo.md) for more information.